 3. Appeal to Specific Audiences

 Top advertisers are successfully using creative visuals and messaging to speak directly to specific audiences.
-In our April review, about 30% of the top ads explicitly defined a group for whom the product might be relevant, with examples like:
+We found that about 30% of the top ads explicitly defined a group for whom the product might be relevant, with examples like:

 "As empty nesters..."